qutubqadri/Twiftter/README.md

 Usage
 ========

+Requirements: Android 3.0 (Honeycomb) and later

-v1 brings the ability to showcase items on the ActionBar.
+v1.0 brings the ability to function items on the ActionBar.
 Currently built-in on the Twiftter app are:

-Android 3.0 (Honeycomb) and later

 All native Android navgation buttons
 Authorise the app through the official twitter website; 100% secure